cupnoodle/SimplePingWebsite/index.md

 ## Privacy Policy

 SimplePing app doesn't collect any data from you.
 No amount of data is collected in any manner.

+## Support

+Should you have any question / enquiries about this app, you can reach me at axel [at] fluffy.es .